What You Should Know About This Degree

 Here are some questions to ask when researching probation officer degree programs:

 - Am I eligible for this program?
 Each school sets its own standards for admissions depending on the level of degree.
-For associate’s or bachelor’s degree programs, students must have a high school diploma or passed the GED or HiSET.
+For associate’s or bachelor’s degree programs, students must have a high school diploma or GED.
 At the master’s level, programs might require a bachelor’s degree in criminal justice or relevant work experience.
 Also, you must be a U.S. citizen aged 21 to 37 with a clean background at the time of application.

 To learn more about application and certification requirements, visit the websites of your prospective universities.
 Keep track of all deadlines and materials, and consider contacting the admissions office with your questions.
 This is a great way to show your interest and also determine your eligibility for financial aid.